Journey to the West: The Demons Strike Back: Plot

 As they set off, Wukong realizes that Felicity is actually a demon.
-Felicity takes out Wujing’s nose plugs, allowing him to sneeze out the poison and turn him back into his human form.
+Felicity takes out Wujing's nose plugs, allowing him to sneeze out the poison and turn him back into his human form.
 Tang, however, does not believe him, so they visit Felicity's home village.
 Enraged with Tang's lack of trust in him, Wukong destroys the whole village, killing everyone.
 Tang stops him from killing Felicity, angering Wukong, who confesses that she is actually the White Bone Spirit while the whole village was an illusion she conjured.
 Wukong enlarges himself and swallows Tang.
-At that moment, the minister Jiu Gong and Red Boy arrive and witness Wukong falling for their trick.
+At that moment, Jiu Gong and Red Boy arrive and witness Wukong falling for their trick.

 Jiu Gong and Red Boy had deliberately sent Felicity to cause strife between Tang and Wukong, to make Wukong kill his master.
 Wukong spits Tang out, but since they were aware of the truth; they only played along so that Jiu Gong would reveal her true form.
 Jiu Gong creates an elemental illusion of Buddhas surrounding Wukong, which he utilizes to fight her.
 The real Buddha uses his giant palm to destroy the false Buddhas and reveals Jiu Gong's real identity as the Immortal Golden Vulture.

 Afterwards, Tang heads back to find a dying Felicity, who was mortally wounded during the battle.
 He has no choice but to free her soul as she is considered too much of a demon.
 Before dying, Felicity asks Tang if he loves her.
 Tang replies that he has only one person in his heart and he blesses Felicity's spirit; returning her to heaven.
 Tang and Wukong make amends, and together with Wujing and Bajie, they continue their journey to the West through the Taklamakan Desert.